JuliaLang/julia/doc/stdlib/base.rst

    Returns the product of all elements of a collection

+.. function:: prod(A, dims)

+   Multiply elements of an array over the given dimensions.

 .. function:: any(itr) -> Bool

    Test whether any elements of a boolean collection are true

+.. function:: any(A, dims)

+   Test whether any values along the given dimensions of an array are true.

 .. function:: all(itr) -> Bool

    Test whether all elements of a boolean collection are true

+.. function:: all(A, dims)

+   Test whether all values along the given dimensions of an array are true.

 .. function:: count(p, itr) -> Integer